samplchallenges/SAMPL-league/examples/README.md

 ### 2.2: Add the docking code

 In 2.2, we will incorporate the docking code into our container directory.
 When building your own container, this is where you would add in your methods.
 However, for the sake of simplicity, we will be using pre-written docking code.
+Please see [examples/ContainerRequirements.md](https://github.com/samplchallenges/SAMPL-league/blob/containers/examples/ContainerRequirements.md) for more information on the inputs and kwargs required of each main function.
 1. Copy the AutoDock class file from "examples/adv/autodock.py" to "adv-tutorial"
    * command: `cp ../adv/autodock.py .`
 2. Copy the AutoDock main file from "examples/adv/main.py" to "adv-tutorial"